YG Entertainment: Former sub-labels

+Highgrnd

-HIGHGRND (read as "high ground") was an independent sub-label headed by Epik High's Tablo.
+Highgrnd (read as "high ground") was an independent sub-label headed by Epik High's Tablo.
 Announced in March 2015, the label was set up by Yang Hyun-suk under the YG Entertainment umbrella as part of a long-term goal to reach out to the Korean indie and alternative scene.
 On June 21, 2015, Tablo introduced the band Hyukoh via Instagram as the label's first official artist.

-The company had fostered artists Millic, offonoff, Punchnello, Code Kunst, Way Ched, The Black Skirts, Idiotape, and Incredivle ever since.
+The company had fostered artists Millic, offonoff, Punchnello, Code Kunst, Way Ched, The Black Skirts, Idiotape, and Incredivle.

-However, on April 11, 2018, an article was released that HIGHGRND was no longer active due to Tablo's resignation as CEO the previous year.
+However, on April 11, 2018, an article was released that Highgrnd was no longer active due to Tablo's resignation as CEO the previous year.
 As of the release of this article, the artists in the label soon revealed that they had signed in with other labels and had other companies to distribute their new releases that year.
+Epik High eventually left YG Entertainment in October as all three members declined to renew their contracts.

-In June 2019, YG Plus took over the social media accounts of HIGHGRND and relaunched them under the name SEOUL MUSIC.
+In June 2019, YG Plus took over the social media accounts of Highgrnd and relaunched them under the name SEOUL MUSIC.

-PSYG
+PsyG

-On September 1, 2016, representatives of YG announced that Psy would be leading an independent sub-label titled PSYG, a portmanteau of "Psy" and "YG".
+On September 1, 2016, representatives of YG announced that Psy would be leading an independent sub-label titled PsyG, a portmanteau of "Psy" and "YG".
 The label was registered as a corporate subsidiary in June and marked another chapter in the collaboration between Psy and long-time friend Yang Hyun-suk, as it was revealed that the YG CEO had implicitly promised the creation of a sub-label when Psy had signed on to the company in 2010 amidst personal difficulties, having been encouraged by his wife to work with the YG founder.
-As Psy left the company in mid-2018, PSYG has ended its operations and closed its doors.
+As Psy left the company in mid-2018, PsyG has ended its operations and closed its doors.

+YGX

+Yang Hyun-suk announced, in May 2018, that a subsidiary company called YGX Entertainment would merge with Seungri's DJ label NHR.
+On June 4, on his official Instagram account, he posted a picture of a business card showing Seungri as the CEO of YGX.
+In 2018, the label launched a dance and vocal academy, called X ACADEMY, where students could potentially be scouted by YG as trainees.

+In 2020, the label was converted to a full-fledged dance group and academy with all of its actors, recording artists, and producers transferred to YG Entertainment.

+The YGX academy announced its end of operations on 30 April 2024.